beanie999/microsoft-oauth-example/README.md

 3. Save the data from 2. in a New Relic custom event.

 ## Azure setup
+Perform the following actions in Azure to setup your application:
+- Register an application in Azure (App registrations), copy the Application (client) ID for the `AZURE_CLIENT_ID` and Directory (tenant) ID for the `AZURE_DIRECTORY_ID` New Relic secure credentials.
+- Create a client secret (under Certificates & secrets) and save the value for the `AZURE_CLIENT_SECRET` New Relic secure credential.
+- Save the subscription ID (under subscriptions) for the `AZURE_SUBSCRIPTION_ID` New Relic secure credential.
+- Assign the application the correct permissions.
+In this case, select the subscription, select Access control (IAM) and assign the Contributor role to the application.

+Optionally collect resource status changes via the New Relic Event Hub integration:
+- Follow the instructions in here: https://docs.newrelic.com/docs/logs/forward-logs/azure-log-forwarding/#azure-eventhub.
+- Ensure to select the forwarding of resource health Azure activity logs.

 ## New Relic setup
 The script uses the following secure credentials which need to be created: